 I was a bit skeptical on my first visit, and could not fathom how I would enjoy spending 4 hours floating around in a pool of blue wastewater (because that's what the Lagoon really is — wastewater from a nearby power plant; but don't worry, it's not toxic).

 I'm not a spa person or a beach person.
 Honestly, I'm not any kind of person that is required to wear a bathing suit.

 I don't like massages or any other activities that require strangers to touch me repeatedly, either.
-And I didn't even have a travel buddy to chat with to keep my mind off feeling uncomfortable in such an atmosphere.
+And on my first trip I didn't even have a travel buddy to chat with to keep my mind off feeling uncomfortable in such an atmosphere.